sonic-net/DASH/sirius-pipeline/README.md

 * https://www.cyberithub.com/how-to-install-docker-compose-on-ubuntu-20-04-lts-step-by-step/

 Installation of `docker-compose` has to be done just once.
 You can use another technique based on your platform and preferences.
 The following will download and install a linux executable under `/usr/local/bin`.
-You should have a path to this directory.
+You should have a PATH to this directory.
 You can edit the below command to locate it somewhere else as desired, just change the path as needed.

 >**NOTE** Use docker-compose 1.29.2 or later!